ygidtu/trackplot/docs/command.md

 #### 1.`--domain`: fetch domain information from uniprot and ensemble, then map amino acid coordinate into genomic coordinate.

-For each transcript, sashimi firstly get the uniprot id from [uniprot website]("https://rest.uniprot.org/uniprotkb/search?&query=ENST00000380276&format=xml") and check whether the length of protein is one third of CDS length.
+For each transcript, trackplot firstly get the uniprot id from [uniprot website]("https://rest.uniprot.org/uniprotkb/search?&query=ENST00000380276&format=xml") and check whether the length of protein is one third of CDS length.
 If yes, then fetch the uniprot information from [ebi](f"https://www.ebi.ac.uk/proteins/api/features/U2AF35a").

-The sashimi will present these domains from ['DOMAIN_AND_SITES', 'MOLECULE_PROCESSING', 'PTM', 'STRUCTURAL', 'TOPOLOGY'] in default, and please refer [this](https://ebi-uniprot.github.io/ProtVista/userGuide.html) for the detail of each category.
+The trackplot will present these domains from ['DOMAIN_AND_SITES', 'MOLECULE_PROCESSING', 'PTM', 'STRUCTURAL', 'TOPOLOGY'] in default, and please refer [this](https://ebi-uniprot.github.io/ProtVista/userGuide.html) for the detail of each category.

 ![](imgs/cmd/domain.png)